cfpb/cf-grid/README.md

 ## Contributing

-Running `grunt` will compile LESS and run a build script that copies appropriate source files into the `dist` dir, archive the examples in a .zip. `grunt watch` to build when files change.
+Running `grunt` will compile LESS and run a build script that copies appropriate source files into the `dist` dir, archiving the examples in a .zip. `grunt watch` to build when files change.

 In lieu of a formal styleguide, take care to maintain the existing coding style.